tullo/alfresco-repository-util/README.md

 Unlock nodes http://localhost:8080/alfresco/s/net/tullo/repo/util/unlocker.html (WRITE_LOCK/READ_ONLY_LOCK)

-Clean up the remaining mess by adding the the jconsole script to 'Data Dictionary > Scripts
+Clean up the remaining mess by adding the the jconsole scripts to 'Data Dictionary > Scripts

-e.g. run _remove_aspect_workingcopy.js to clean up after a user that forgot to release the lock (by close, check-in) on a node after online-edit by an MS Office app
+e.g. run _remove_aspect_checkedOut.js to clean up after a user that forgot to release the lock (by close, check-in) on a node after online-edit by an MS Office app